 1. Participate in mandatory Honors Orientation at the College of Nursing

 - In addition to regular new student orientation, honors students must participate in Honors Orientation.

 - The Office of Student Affairs will contact each newly admitted honors student to inform of the upcoming Honors orientation.

-- College of Nursing faculty, led by the Associate Dean for Research, will facilitate the orientation.
+- College of Nursing faculty will facilitate the orientation.

 2. Complete NURS 4980 - Undergraduate Mentored Honors Research